New York Times photographer shares support for Palestinian terror

 "A sad morning that carries with it pride for the martyrs, and honor in the resistance.
-‘If you lost the way, follow the martyrs’,” said a statement written in Arabic that accompanied the picture on Nassar’s Instagram story.
+‘If you lost the way, follow the martyrs’,” said a statement written in Arabic that accompanied Nassar’s post.